arangodb/docs-hugo/site/content/3.10/develop/error-codes-and-meanings.md

 The **error message** is a brief description of the error and provided in the `errorMessage` attribute.

+Error names are used in code to refer to an error kind, in the server's own code as well as in other code like drivers.
+For instance, the name for the error with the number `11` is `ERROR_FORBIDDEN`.
 The **error name** is not visible in the HTTP API response.

-The name for the error with the number `11` is `ERROR_FORBIDDEN`, for instance.
-Error names are used in code to refer to an error kind, in the server's own code as well as in other code like drivers.
-In the [JavaScript API](javascript-api/_index.md), the `@arangodb` module maps error names to error numbers:
+In the [JavaScript API](javascript-api/_index.md), the `@arangodb` module maps error names to objects with the error number and message:

 ```js
 require("@arangodb").errors.ERROR_FORBIDDEN